Useurmind/ModuleInject/Doc.ModuleInject/constructor_injection.md

 In the tutorial you learned how property injection works.
 But there are other kinds of injection that ModuleInject provides.
 One is called constructor injection.

 Constructor injection is rather simple.
 You can define a constructor on your component that takes some arguments which should be injected by your IoC container.
-Then you use the CallConstructor method when registering the component to tell the module that it should not use the default constructor.
+Then you use the Construct method when registering the component to tell the module that it should not use the default constructor.

     public interface IConstructorComponent {
         ISomeUndefinedComponent InjectedComponent { get; }